Dr. Ashley Warren Priddy, BVMS (D.V.M.), MRCVS

 Dalia lives in Dallas, is bi-lingual in Spanish and English.
 In her spare time, she enjoys spending time with her husband and three children, who motivate and inspire her and grooming her friends’ dogs.

-Part-Time Client Services CoordinatorCharmae is our calm and gracious part-time CSR.
+Client Services CoordinatorCharmae is our calm and gracious CSC.
 She makes our clients and furry friends feel welcome.
 We appreciate how much Charmae’s attention to detail helps keep us organized.

 Charmae was born and reared in Temple Texas and has called Dallas home since 2004.
 She started her career in human medicine scheduling and administration including emergency room intake.
 Like all of us here at DVC, she has always loved animals.
 Once she learned that she could apply her skills in the veterinary field, she began working in an animal emergency clinic in 2013 and never looked back.
 She has been a DVC team member since January 2018.